MI-SLAM: Magnetic Inertial SLAM Systems: Abstract

 \section{Abstract}

 Spatially inhomogeneous magnetic fields offer a valuable, non-visual information source for positioning.
-Among systems leveraging this, magnetic field-based \gls{slam} systems are particularly attractive because they can provide positioning information and build a magnetic field map on the fly.
-Moreover, they have bounded error within mapped regions.
-However, state-of-the-art methods typically require low-drift odometry data provided by visual odometry or a wheel encoder, etc. This is because these systems need to minimize/reduce positioning errors while exploring, which happens when they are in unmapped regions.
-To address these limitations, this work proposes a loosely coupled and a tightly coupled \gls{imslam} system.
-The proposed systems use commonly available low-cost sensors: an \gls{imu}, a magnetometer array, and a barometer.
-The use of non-visual data provides a significant advantage over visual-based systems, making it robust to low-visibility conditions.
-Both systems employ state-space representations, and magnetic field models on different scales.
-The difference lies in how they use a local and global magnetic field model.
-The loosely coupled system uses these models separately in two state-space models, while the tightly coupled system integrates them into one state-space model.
-Experiment results show that the tightly coupled \gls{imslam} system achieves lower positioning errors than the loosely coupled system in most scenarios, with typical errors on the order of meters per 100 meters traveled.
-These results demonstrate the feasiblity of developing a full 3D \gls{imslam} systems using low-cost sensors and the potential of applying these systems in emergency response scenarios such as mine/fire rescue.
+Among systems leveraging this, magnetic field-based \gls{slam} systems are particularly attractive.
+These systems execute positioning and magnetic field mapping tasks simultaneously, and they have bounded positioning error within previously visited regions.
+However, state-of-the-art magnetic-field \gls{slam} methods typically require low-drift odometry data provided by visual odometry, a wheel encoder, or pedestrian dead-reckoning technology.
+To address this limitation, this work proposes loosely coupled and tightly coupled \gls{imslam} systems, which use only low-cost sensors: an \gls{imu}, 30 magnetometers, and a barometer.
+Both systems are based on a magnetic-field-aided \gls{ins} and use error-state Kalman filters for state estimation.
+The key difference between the two systems is whether the navigation state estimation is done in one or two steps.
+These systems are evaluated in real-world indoor environments with multi-floor structures.
+The results of the experiment show that the tightly coupled \gls{imslam} system achieves lower positioning errors than the loosely coupled system in most scenarios, with typical errors on the order of meters per 100 meters traveled.
+These results demonstrate the feasibility of developing a full 3D \gls{imslam} system using low-cost sensors.
+A potential application of the proposed systems is for the positioning of first responders.